system76/shig/README.md

 ---

+The System76 HIG is heavily influenced by [elementary](https://elementary.io).
 For anything not covered in this document, refer to the [elementary HIG](https://elementary.io/docs/human-interface-guidelines).